In terms of mass transit, there are 4 ways to get from Heathrow Airport to Central London.

 - Things to Do in London

-Most visitors to London should opt to get an Oyster Card, a pay-as-you-go card that looks and feels like a credit card.
+Most visitors to London should opt to either use their contactless debit or credit card or get an Oyster Card: a pay-as-you-go card that looks and feels like a credit card (or use a contactless credit card).

-Oyster Card fares from between Heathrow and central London are as follows:
+Oyster Card fares, as well as contactless card fares, from between Heathrow and central London on the Piccadilly Line are just £5.60 anytime.

-In fact, Oyster Card fares are always much cheaper than buying single, paper tickets.
+In fact, Oyster Card fares and contactless fares are always much cheaper than buying single, paper tickets.

 |Zones Traveled||Single Ticket Adult||Single Ticket Child (11-15)||Oyster and Contactless Cards (Peak)||Oyster and Contactless Cards (Off-Peak)|

-You can also retrieve up to £10 of pay-as-you-go credit that you might have on the card.
+You can also retrieve up to £10 of the pay-as-you-go credit that you might have on the card when you are done using it.

 We explain in full the differences between the Regular and Visitor Oysters Cards as well as the Travelcards.

-For most visitors, travel on the Underground is limited to Zones 1-2 and the daily cap is £6.80.
-However, Heathrow Airport is in Zone 6, and the daily cap for travel between Zones 1-6 is £12.50.
+For most visitors, travel on the Underground is limited to Zones 1-2 and the daily cap is £8.10.

 MAP AND HOURS OF OPERATION